goschtl/zope/zope-story-website/trunk/src/why_use_zope.rst

 I18n and L10n Support
 -------------------------------------------------------------

-`Zope Framework`_ supports a manageable approach to internationalization and localization, to make Zope applications easily translatable.
+`Zope Toolkit`_ supports a manageable approach to internationalization and localization, to make Zope applications easily translatable.